-Train Simulator 2016 is an amazing game where you can run a variety of locomotives – both electric locomotives and steam locomotives using a steam engine, on a variety of routes and scenarios.
-The game comes with different pre-installed assets which gets corrupted and fail the game from loading correctly.
+Train Simulator 2016 is a fantastic game where you can run a variety of locomotives – both electric trains and steam locomotives using a steam engine, on a variety of routes and scenarios.
+The game comes with different pre-installed assets which get corrupted and fail the game from loading correctly.

 Repair Routes & Scenarios

 Your routes and scenario files are likely to be corrupted.
 Trains Simulator Utilities, a separate tool, enables users to repair routes and scenarios without long, tedious manual process.

 1. Exit Train Simulator 2016.
 Make sure that the game process is terminated.
 To do so, fire up the Task Manager using Ctrl + Alt + Delete.
 Click More Details icon at the bottom left side.
 Check for railworks.exe process under the Processes tab in the newly opened Task Manager window.
 Click the End Task button.

 2. Double click This PC icon on your Desktop.